-Figure 3-7: Test Setup 2001RP
+Figure 3-6: Test Setup 2003RP.

-3.9 Current Limit - Modes of Operation
+3.9 Other Modes of Operation

-When the 2001RP is shipped from the factory, it is configured for the Constant Current Mode of operation.
-This mode means if the load current exceeds the programmed Current Limit value, the output current will continue at the programmed value.
+When the 2003RP is shipped from the factory, it is configured for the Constant Current Mode of operation.
+This mode means that if the load current exceeds the programmed Current Limit value, the output voltage will drop and the current will continue at the programmed value.

-The 2001RP can be configured to operate in the Constant Voltage mode.
+The 2003RP can be configured to operate in the Constant Voltage mode.
 In this mode of operation, if the load current exceeds the Current Limit value, the output voltage will default with the output relay open.
-The Constant Voltage mode is only usable if the default voltage is set for 5.0 volts.
-If the default is any other voltage, the power source may display a fault at power up.
+The Constant Voltage mode will only work if the default voltage is set for 5.0 volts.
+If the default is any other voltage, the power source may indicate a Fault at power up.

-To configure the 2001RP, remove the input line voltage connection from the rear panel.
+To configure the 2003RP, remove the input line voltage connection from the rear panel.
 Remove the top cover.
-Install jumpers W1 and W2 on the front panel controller.
+Install jumpers W1 and W2 on controller assembly, A1, and jumpers W1, W3, W4 and W6 on the Phase B/C assembly, A2.
+Both assemblies are on the front panel.
 Reinstall the top cover.
+Page intentionally left blank